mathiase4/Stage-unit/README.md

    - Sora AI for website images

 ## Lighthouse Diagnostics Desktop and Mobile

+I used Chrome Lighthouse to check how well my site works for performance, accessibility, best practices, and SEO.
+Here are the main results and issues I found:

 - Large contentful paint element.
 - preconnect to required origins.
 - eliminate render-blocking resources.